EQAR/deqar-docs/docs/institution_data.md

     *e.g. DE-HRK*

 * Identifier Source (<code>identifier_source</code>; conditionally required; string)
-  The agency must provide other identifier for higher education institutions which are not in OrgReg and all other providers.
+  The agency must provide other identifiers for higher education institutions which are not in OrgReg and for all other providers.
 The field must be filled in if the identifier is not yet known to EQAR (see table below for trusted identifiers).
-The source could be a national authority, an international provider or another entity.
+The source can be a national authority, an international provider or another entity.

-    If the identifier is already known to EQAR (see table), there is no need to fill in this field.
+    If the identifier is already known to EQAR (see table), there is no need to fill this field.

     *e.g. World Higher Education Database*